qrtl/mi7-custom/website_sale_address_email_readonly/README.rst

 This module does the following:

 - Makes the address form email field in eCommerce checkout read-only if the user has email address.
+- Hide the address form email field in eCommerce checkout if shipping mode.

 **Table of contents**